 Photo Credit: Adam DeTour

 Beloved for his personal essays and short stories, David Sedaris is the author of Barrel Fever, Holidays on Ice, Naked, Me Talk Pretty One Day, Dress Your Family in Corduroy and Denim, When You Are Engulfed in Flames, Let’s Explore Diabetes with Owls, and Theft By Finding: Diaries (1977-2002).
-He is the author of Squirrel Seeks Chipmunk: A Modest Bestiary, a collection of fables with illustrations by Ian Falconer.
-Each of these books was an immediate bestseller.
+The audio version of Let’s Explore Diabetes With Owls is a 56th Annual GRAMMY® Awards Nominee for Best Spoken Word Album.
+He is the author of the NYT-bestselling collection of fables entitled Squirrel Seeks Chipmunk: A Modest Bestiary (with illustrations by Ian Falconer).
 He was also the editor of Children Playing Before a Statue of Hercules: An Anthology of Outstanding Stories.
-His pieces regularly appear in The New Yorker and have twice been included in “The Best American Essays.”
+Sedaris’ pieces appear regularly in The New Yorker and have twice been included in “The Best American Essays.”
 There are over ten million copies of his books in print and they have been translated into 25 languages.